Business ethics: Academic discipline

 As an academic discipline, business ethics emerged in the 1970s.
 Since no academic business ethics journals or conferences existed, researchers published in general management journals and attended general conferences.
 Over time, specialized peer-reviewed journals appeared, and more researchers entered the field.
 Corporate scandals in the earlier 2000s increased the field's popularity.
 As of 2009, sixteen academic journals devoted to various business ethics issues existed, with Journal of Business Ethics and Business Ethics Quarterly considered the leaders.
 Journal of Business Ethics Education publishes articles specifically about education in business ethics.

 The International Business Development Institute is a global non-profit organization that represents 217 nations and all 50 United States.
 It offers a Charter in Business Development that focuses on ethical business practices and standards.
-The Charter is directed by Harvard, MIT, and Fulbright Scholars, and it includes graduate-level coursework in economics, politics, marketing, management, technology, and legal aspects of business development as it pertains to business ethics.
+The Charter is directed by Harvard University, MIT, and Fulbright Scholars, and it includes graduate-level coursework in economics, politics, marketing, management, technology, and legal aspects of business development as it pertains to business ethics.
 IBDI also oversees the International Business Development Institute of Asia which provides individuals living in 20 Asian nations the opportunity to earn the Charter.

 Religious views

 In Sharia law, followed by many Muslims, banking specifically prohibits charging interest on loans.
 Traditional Confucian thought discourages profit-seeking.
-Christianity offers the Golden Rule command, "Therefore all things whatsoever ye would that men should do to you, do ye even so to them: for this is the law and the prophets."

 According to the article "Theory of the real economy", there is a more narrow point of view from the Christianity faith towards the relationship between ethics and religious traditions.
 This article stresses how Christianity is capable of establishing reliable boundaries for financial institutions.
 One criticism comes from Pope Benedict by describing the "damaging effects of the real economy of badly managed and largely speculative financial dealing."
 It is mentioned that Christianity has the potential to transform the nature of finance and investment but only if theologians and ethicist provide more evidence of what is real in the economic life.
 Business ethics receives an extensive treatment in Jewish thought and Rabbinic literature, both from an ethical (Mussar) and a legal (Halakha) perspective; see article Jewish business ethics for further discussion.

 According to the article "Indian Philosophy and Business Ethics: A Review", by Chandrani Chattopadyay, Hindus follow "Dharma" as Business Ethics and unethical business practices are termed "Adharma".
 Businessmen are supposed to maintain steady-mindedness, self-purification, non-violence, concentration, clarity and control over senses.
 Books like Bhagavat Gita and Arthashastra contribute a lot towards conduct of ethical business.